Lydiaann/Weather-forecasting-app/README.md

 # Weather-forecasting-app
-get the current temperature using City or IP
+Get the current temperature using City or IP